 Nuclear weapons and the rise of the developmental state have made war among great powers obsolete.
 It is no accident then that most of the conflicts on the planet have been civil wars in poor countries that had failed to build the domestic foundations of the positive-sum economy

 Take out the bit about nuclear weapons, and you have the world view as of summer of 1914.
 Prosperity did not prevent two world wars with greater devastation than anything that had preceded it, precisely because industrialized economies can prosecute war on a grander, more deadly scale.
 And the role of nuclear weapons as deterrents is debatable.
 Jonathan Glover’s book Humanity, which looks into why the horrors of the 20th century came about, also dissects how the Russian missile crisis was averted.
 He attributes it to two factors: the recent publication of Barbara Tuchman’s The Guns of August, which made clear how World War I was the result of failed communications and rigid assumptions, and a half-day briefing the new President and his key lieutenants received on the horrors of nuclear war.
-In fact, a gripping passage reveals how Dean Rusk had to go to some lengths to rein in the Navy, which was overly eager to engage the Soviets.
+In fact, a gripping passage reveals how Robert McNamara had to go to some lengths to rein in the Navy, which was overly eager to engage the Soviets.

 Similarly, the US threat to use nuclear weapons against Iran is a dangerous bit of saber-rattling, and may encourage the use of tactical nuclear weapons, independent of the trajectory of world growth.
 We may also be near the tipping point where nuclear proliferation (which can likely only be delayed rather than halted) is a destabilizing force.